sebastesnorvegicus/straumsnu.js/README.md

 ## Description

-Straumsnu.no is a web app designed for planning scuba dives in Saltstraumen.
+Straumsnu.no is a web app for planning scuba dives in Saltstraumen.
 The app fetches tidal info from Norwegian authorities Kartverket and displays it in a suitable way.

-The app is written without javascript frameworks.
-[Parcel](https://parceljs.org/) is used in develop and deploy.
+The app currently running on Straumsnu.no is written in asp.net.
+It is not available on Github.

+This repo holds a new Straumsnu app being developed.
+It will be written in javascript without frameworks.
+[Parcel](https://parceljs.org/) is used to build.

 ## Getting Started

 ### Dependencies

-*  tide-offset
-*  NPM
 *  Parcel
 *  Requires https because the current caching implementation does